podofo/podofo/README.md

 `PdfDocEncoding` char set, though). `charbuff` abd `bufferview` instead represent a generic octet buffer.

-## API stability
+## API migration

 PoDoFo has an unstable API that is the result of an extensive API review of PoDoFo 0.9.x.
-It is expected to converge to a stable API as soon as the review process is completed.
+At this [link](https://github.com/podofo/podofo/wiki/PoDoFo-API-migration-guide/#098---0100) you can find an incomplete guide on migrating 0.9.8 code to 0.10.0.
+It is expected PoDoFo will converge to a stable API as soon as the review process is completed.
 See [API Stability](https://github.com/podofo/podofo/wiki/API-Stability) for more details.

 ## PoDoFo Tools